A Bitcoin wallet is what you use to receive, send, and store your Bitcoin.

 Just like a bank account which has an assigned, unique bank account number, your Bitcoin wallet has an assigned, unique wallet address.
 This address consists of up to 34 random digits (consisting of numbers and letters, both uppercase and lowercase).

 Here's an example of a Bitcoin wallet address: 13BE7m4GnGAbdxfzrTgaV9wYmHkGbrarAP

-All coins.ph accounts come with its own wallet, which you can use to receive, send, and store Bitcoins as you would any other wallet.
+All Coins.ph accounts come with their own Bitcoin wallet, which you can use to receive, send, and store Bitcoin as you would any other wallet.